 French Riviera in 3-5 Days

-With a few more days to spend on the French Riviera, you can add Monaco to the itinerary, or you could incorporate an outdoorsy activity, like a sailing trip around the Lérins Islands, to the plan.
-On this short but well-rounded trip, you'll start in Nice, where you'll take a cooking class and a perfume tour before moving onto Cannes.
+With a few more days to spend on the French Riviera, you can add Monaco to the itinerary, or you could incorporate an outdoorsy activity, like a sailing trip around the Lérins Islands, into the plan.
+On this short but well-rounded trip, you'll start in Nice, where you'll take a cooking class and a perfume tour before moving on to Cannes.
 Then you'll board a sailboat to journey around the islands offshore, including the twin islands of Marguerite and Saint-Honorat.
 Highlights include a 17th-century fort and Lérins-Abbey, which dates from the 11th century.
 You'll have time to swim, sunbathe, and learn about sailing, too.

 Alternatively, with three to five days to spend, you could add a side trip to the Alps.
 Spend two days hiking through the Vallée des Merveilles, or the Valley of Wonders, then relax in Nice on the second part of the trip, taking time to explore the colorful old town, Vieille Ville.